-The Manz AG Supervisory Board consisted of three members until August 17, 2017, and of four members since then, which were elected by the shareholders at the general meeting.
+The Supervisory Board of Manz AG consists of four members who are elected by the shareholders at the Annual General Meeting.

-Members of the Supervisory Board Professor Dr. Heiko Aurenz (Chair) and Professor Dr. Michael Powalla (Deputy Chair) were elected at the annual general meeting in 2016.
-Member Dieter Manz was elected at the annual general meeting in 2017.
-Dr. Zhiming Xu was appointed on request as a member of the Supervisory Board by order of the Local Court of Stuttgart on October 17, 2017.
+The members of the Supervisory Board, Professor Dr. Heiko Aurenz (Chairman) and Professor Dr. Michael Powalla (Deputy Chairman until July 3, 2018), were elected at the Annual General Meeting in 2016.
+Member Dieter Manz (Deputy Chairman from July 3, 2018) was elected at the Annual General Meeting in 2017.
+Dr. Zhiming Xu was appointed on application as a member of the Supervisory Board by a resolution of the District Court of Stuttgart as of October 17, 2017 and elected at the 2018 General Meeting.
 Information about members of the Supervisory Board can be found on Manz AG's website at www.manz.com in the "Company" section under "Group Structure," subsection "Management."